gilkeidar/ByteFrost/Documentation/Dev Log/june_7_2025_addressing_modes.md

-    them when we have spatial (of +127/-128 byte offsets) or temporal locality in accessing memory (specifically in terms of loads / stores). `LDW` is better than `LMA` and `LMR` since it allows using additional Address Registers besides the `DP` and doesn't overwrite the `DP` low byte.
+    them when we have spatial (of +127/-128 byte offsets) or temporal locality in accessing memory (specifically in terms of loads / stores). `LDW` is better than `LMA` and `LMR` since it allows using additional Address Registers besides the `DP` and doesn't overwrite the `DP`'s low byte.
     *   The spatial locality benefit is the same as for `LMA` and `LMR` (256 byte range), but it is now centered around the `DP` address instead of the page specified by `DP[H]`.
 This may be equivalent, better, or worse,